Dobatymo/desktop-search/readme.md

 ## Dev
 - ctags could be used instead of manual lexing and tag extraction
 - trigram index could be used for non-full-word/partial matching

+## Todo
+- search comments (with select natural language)
+- add more tokenizers